josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦁_Armoury_Quick_Tour/🦑_why_craken_is_necessary.md

 ## 6. “Three Warfares” (PRC)
 A perception toolset, not a perception model.
-Becomes CRAKEN nutrient paste.
+Becomes C.R.A.K.E.N. nutrient paste.

 ---

 # 🐙 The Cephalopod Family
-*(related systems CRAKEN sits beside)*
+*(related systems C.R.A.K.E.N. sits beside)*

-These are not CRAKEN, but they share its DNA.
+These are not C.R.A.K.E.N., but they share its DNA.

 ## **1. The Squid** – Resilience Engineering in Nuclear Power Plants
 Squid = **distributed sensing + redundancy + fragility mapping**.
 Used in nuclear safety, infrastructure protection, and power-grid resilience.
 Sibling creature.
-CRAKEN’s “stress remodelling” logic comes from this lineage.
+C.R.A.K.E.N.’s “stress remodelling” logic comes from this lineage.

 ## **2. The Octopus** – Cyber-Physical Cascading Failure Mapping
 Models how failure in one domain cascades across others.